An Overview of Texas Third Party Dram Shop Cases

-In a third-party dram shop case, the plaintiff will ask a jury to find some degree of fault on the bar, restaurant, or club’s part, such that this dram shop must compensate the plaintiff for damages proportionate to liability.
-In order to achieve this, two things must be determined.
+In a third-party dram shop case, the plaintiff will ask a jury to find that the bar, restaurant, or club contributed enough to their injuries, that they have a legal obligation to compensate the plaintiff for damages.
+In order to prove that contribution, two things must be established through evidence and argument.
 They are:

 - The value of the plaintiff's claim; and

-The attorneys of the defendant can also argue that the claim is not worth as much “value.”
-Furthermore, they could simply argue that the bar is less liable than the plaintiff claims, offsetting that bar’s responsibility.
-Establishing a claim’s value is challenging and complex in its own right but still not as difficult as establishing other elements of your cause of action.
-Where plaintiffs run into trouble throughout a third-party dram shop case is in proportioning liability, which tends to be a defendant’s primary mean by which to escape liability.
+The defendant's attorneys can also argue that the claim is not worth as much as the plaintiffs allege.
+Furthermore, they could simply argue that the bar is less liable than the plaintiff claims.
+Establishing a claim's value is challenging and complex in its own right, but still not as difficult as establishing other elements of your cause of action.
+Where plaintiffs run into trouble throughout a third-party dram shop case is in proportioning liability, which tends to be a defendant's primary mean by which to avoid being held accountable.

-In many of our past cases, we have found that the bar has been as (or more) liable than the drunken driver for the harms resulting from over-service.
+In many first-party dram shop cases, we have found that the bar has been just as (or more) liable than the drunken driver for the harms resulting from over-service.
 Ultimately, how a jury winds up apportioning liability can be significantly affected by the specific events of a given case.
-In one lawsuit we handled, in which the bar served the adult recipient only three strong drinks, it was far easier for the business to contend that it was not liable, since one cannot adequately clarify with such a small amount that he or she was intoxicated.
+In one lawsuit we handled, in which the bar served the adult recipient only three strong drinks, it was far easier for the business to contend that it was not liable, since one cannot adequately demonstrate that such a small amount of alcohol would be sufficient to render someone obviously intoxicated.
 In a case involving 15 drinks, however, the error in dram shop judgment is profound and much more difficult for an alcohol provider to refute.